 - Complete the Product Formulation-Percentage by Weight Form:

-- Send 4 ounces of each sample, payment, sample submission form, and formula spreadsheet to:
+- Send at least 4 ounces of each sample (for pH or water activity analysis), payment, and sample submission form to:

 University of Tennessee